lzytitan494/Agentic---RAG-Search-/README.md

 * Store the chunks in a Chroma vector store with Cohere embeddings.
 ### Question Routing:

-* Route user questions to either the vector store or web search.
+* Route user questions to either the vector store or web search or None (model will directly answer)
 * Use few-shot prompting to train the model on routing decisions.
 ### Retrieval and Generation: